rocket-pool/RPIPs/RPIPs/RPIP-17.md

   - Decrease marketing budget
   - Decrease incentives budget
   - All the above free up money; this can be used to:
-    - Create pDAO value - eg, hold assets in treasur
+    - Create pDAO value - eg, hold assets in treasury
     - Return value to existing shareholders - eg, burn RPL
     - Further encourage healthy staking - eg, use pDAO funds to provide liquidity or marketing for a competing "as good" or "healthier" staking protocol